 Riga Nativity of Christ Orthodox Cathedral is the largest Orthodox church in Riga, which has survived the Soviet era as a planetarium and restaurant and has become a sacred building again, where regular Orthodox services are held.
 This building contains much historical evidence; for example, during the years of Soviet rule, when faith and religion were levelled, churches were often used for other purposes, such as the St Saviour's Church housing a student club, but in many places these cult buildings served as warehouses.
 Currently, the churches have regained their status.

-Churches in Riga
+Churches in Vidzeme

 Churches in Latgale

-Aglona Basilica is the key Catholic shrine, bringing together hundreds of thousands of pilgrims every year on August 15, the day of the Assumption of the Blessed Virgin Mary.
-Built in Baroque style, the church takes great pride in the Our Lady of Aglona’s Miracle icon, which is uncovered only on the most important occasions during religious festivities.
+The Aglona Basilica is one of the most important Catholic holy places, which gathers hundreds of thousands of pilgrims every year on the day of the Assumption of the Blessed Virgin Mary into Heaven on 15 August.
+In this baroque style church, the holy image “Our Miraculous Lady of Aglona” is kept, which is only unveiled to the public during religious celebrations.

 Churches in Kurzeme

-The Karosta area of Liepaja, the largest military zone of the Tsarist Russia in the Baltics, is where the magnificent St. Nicholas’s Orthodox Naval Cathedral stands with its impressive gilded domes.
+In Karosta in Liepāja - the largest military territory of Tsarist Russia in the Baltics, where a submarine base was located during the Cold War, majestically stands St Nicholas Russian Orthodox Naval Cathedral with gilded domes.

 Liepāja’s Holy Trinity Cathedral is located on Lielā Street in the centre of the old town.
 Construction of the Cathedral began in 1742 and consecrated in 1758.
 The construction was completed only in 1866, when according to the original plan the steeple had 2 floors added to it.
 In the spring of 2020, the reconstruction of the facade of the church building was completed